 Among the many decisions you will have to make when creating your business website, its domain is one of the most important and difficult ones.
-You can change your website’s layout, you can change and fine-tune the copy on your website, and you can even change the products you want to offer on it.
+You can change your website’s layout.
+Change and fine-tune the copy on your website.
+And you can even change the products you want to offer on it.
 But domains, even though you will be able to buy other ones, are much more concrete.
 They are linked to the essence of your website.

 While you are trying to find the best, most brandable, and memorable domain name, you also need to think about the domain extension you will use for your website.
 There is plenty of room to make a mistake there, as well, and the go-to option might not always be the one you should choose.
 So let’s see if we can make things clearer for you and give you some useful advice for picking the right domain extension for your website.

 Top-level domains are the letters behind the last dot in a website’s address.
 So, if your website’s address is www.myawesomebusinessidea.com, the “.com” part is the top-level domain.

 You can tell a couple of things about the website by its top-level domain.
 In some cases, you can tell the geographical location of the website or the business from the website.
 For example, if you would replace the “.com” with “.me” in your business’ address, you would actually be saying that your website is registered in Montenegro. “.me” is the Internet country code top-level domain for Montenegro, and most countries have their own top-level domains.